 Behind these dunes is the real border fence.
 I only got glimpses of it periodically because it is hidden by all the sand.
-It is tall, metal, black, an very militaristic looking.
+It is tall, metal, black, a very militaristic looking.
 I imagine that the sun makes the fence so hot that you can’t touch it, which is probably the point.
 I can’t see anyone being silly enough to even try.
 There’s not much around but sand and road… and border patrol is extremely vigilant along the route.

-The only other thing I saw along the journey was border checkstops.
-I passed through two on the Kumeyaay Highway and one going North along Route 111.
-The “checkpoint” process is very low fuss for a red headed, Irish-Canadian girl driving a red convertible.
+The only other thing I saw along the journey was border check stops.
+I passed through two on the Kumeyaay Highway and one going north along Route 111.
+The “checkpoint” process is very low fuss for a red-headed, Irish-Canadian girl driving a red convertible.

-The drive North along Route 111 is no better in terms of sights and views.
+The drive north along Route 111 is no better in terms of sights and views.
 Dune sand turns into stinky beach sand and it permeates everything.
 It’s obvious this was once a sea bed because there are tons of small shells mixed in with the sand.
-For a while I felt like I was driving through a shell midden.
+For a while, I felt like I was driving through a shell midden.

 I did find one rest stop along the way, and it was in a strange little oasis area filled with palm trees, grass, flowers, and birds.
 I stopped here for a moment to use the washroom, which was an interesting experience.
 There is water and plumbing, but when I turned on the water in the sink, a bit of water came out… with tons of cockroaches… it seems they enjoy the oasis as much as humans.